nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 }
 ```

 This configuration means that if you run `build` on any project, Nx will first run `build` for the dependencies of that project and then run `build` on the project itself.
+The `^build` text means "the `build` tasks of the project's dependencies."
 You can visualize this in the Nx graph by selecting the `Tasks` dropdown in the top left and clicking `Show all tasks`:

 ```shell {% path="~/tuskydesigns" %}
 npx nx graph